dotanuki-labs/gradle-wiper/README.md

 ## Using

+> [!NOTE]
+> This tool does not uninstall any existing software from your system, and
+> it also preserves custom configuration hosted at `$HOME/.gradle`, like
+> `$HOME/.gradle/gradle.properties` file and `$HOME/.gradle/init.d` build scripts

 `gradle-wiper` provides a small command-line interface, allowing `shallow` and `deep` cleaning modes.

-To wipe out all build-related Daemons (Gradle Workers, Kotin compiler) from you RAM memory:
+To wipe out all build-related Daemons (Gradle Workers, Kotin compiler, etc.) from you RAM memory:

 ```bash